a1nc/JavaSocket/README.md

-# JavaSocket
+# Socket Programing
-Study how to use Socket based on Java
+Study how to use Socket based on C++ & Java